FontBureau/TypeRoof/docs/planning/compositor/roadmap.md

 parametric typographic scope resolution feel natural and inevitable to the developer using it.
 The eight capabilities should feel like one coherent idea, not eight bolted-together features.

+## Addendum 2026-07-20 — Runions, invalidation, discrete steps, hot/cold partition

+### Runion terminology mapping

+The *one primitive* (a function with declared dependencies, resolved via topological sort) is what we now call a **runion**: a named, culture- overridable decision unit in the mantra — declared dependencies (possibly none), coherent output, implementation anywhere.
+Mapping:

+- `SyntheticValue` (TypeSpecnion) and `DependentValue` (Animanion) = runions.
+- Algorithm registries / dynamic models (`LeadingAlgorithmModel`, `COLUMN_GAP_ALGORITHMS`) = runion selection **in the data**.
+- **Platform runions** — e.g. CSS `text-align: start` + `direction` — are
+  runions implemented by the browser; the registry may select them, the graph does not execute them.
+- **Zero-input runions** (dependency list `[]`, e.g. a manual override) are the identity element: pure source nodes, same node type, arity zero.

+### Invalidation via StateComparison

+"Recompute only affected parts" is not aspirational: the metamodel already reports what changed (`StateComparison`, changed-dependency sets).
+The compositor subscribes to those sets and dirty-marks only the dependent subgraph.
+No separate change-detection layer.

+### Discrete runion outputs: the step policy

+Runion results can be discrete (column counts, algorithm selections, script runion sets) — they cannot lerp, they **step**.
+Policy: discrete nodes hold their cached value during animation until the change-driven side re-resolves and publishes a new step; consumers see hold-then-step, never interpolated nonsense (no 2.4 columns).
+Crossfade/hold-settled UX is a consumer concern, built on top of the step stream.

+### Hot/cold partition: `t` is the only volatile input

+Every dependency node is change-driven except `t`, which flows every frame.
+Reachability from `t` partitions the graph:

+- **Cold** (not reachable from `t`): runions, inheritance, config, keyMoments.
+  Recomputed only on StateComparison; fully cached.
+- **Hot** (reachable from `t`): interpolations and their dependents.
+  Dirty-marked each `requestAnimationFrame`; reads cold-cached inputs.

+Per-frame cost is then proportional to the animated subgraph (handfuls of lerps), which is the strongest argument for staying in TypeScript and deferring Rust.
+The discrete/continuous boundary and the hot/cold boundary are the same line.
+Three cost tiers emerge: **platform (free), cold (change-driven), hot (frame-driven)** — keep the hot tier small.

+### Signature

+    model: moonshotai/kimi-k3
+    provider: openrouter
+    agent: goose v1.41.0